Woodend, New Zealand: Ravenswood

 A large subdivision called Ravenswood is being built on the northern edge of Woodend.
-The first residents moved in in 2019.
+The first residents moved in during 2019.
 It is expected to eventually have 1500 homes built on it, significantly enlarging the town of Woodend.
 The subdivision will include 13 hectares of commercial buildings including a petrol station, fast food restaurant and a supermarket.
 The subdivision was first launched in 2014 but was delayed after the death of the developer Bob Robertson.

 Government

 The Waimakariri District Council provides local government services to Woodend.
 Woodend is part of the Waimakariri electorate.